-Our Responsible Sourcing Policy (RSP) is Enviva's guidepost, which provides strict sourcing guidelines that hold us to the highest standards of sustainability, integrity, forest stewardship, and continuous improvement.
-In late 2018, we revised our RSP in conjunction with independent organizations, including nongovernmental organizations, state wildlife agencies, foresters, and other stakeholders.
+Our Responsible Sourcing Policy (RSP) is part of our long-standing pledge to continuously improve environmental performance.
+Our revised RSP was developed in conjunction with independent organizations, including nongovernmental organizations, state wildlife agencies, foresters, and other stakeholders.
 Ongoing collaboration with these organizations has resulted in tangible goals for which we have made specific implementation plans.